michaelmanhart/pathman/README.md

 # PathMAN: Path Matrix Algorithm for Networks

-Path Matrix Algorithm for Networks (c) 2015 Michael Manhart and Willow Kion-Crosby
+(c) 2015 Michael Manhart and Willow Kion-Crosby

-This set of scripts calculates statistical properties of the path ensemble for continuous-time random walks (CTRWs) on networks.
+This set of scripts calculates statistical properties of the first-passage path ensemble for continuous-time random walks (CTRWs) on networks.
+PathMAN requires Python 2 or 3, NumPy, and SciPy.
+Full details of the algorithm and some simple examples are in our paper:

+Manhart M, Kion-Crosby W, Morozov AV.
+(2015)  "Path statistics, memory, and coarse-graining of continuous-time random walks on networks."  arXiv:???.

+PathMAN is licensed under GNU General Public License version 3 (see LICENSE for details).
+If you use PathMAN in your research, please cite the paper listed above.

 # General Overview

+Here is an overview of the files included in the repository.

-* pathman.py                       - Main algorithm for computing path ensemble properties
+* pathman.py                       - Main script for calculating path statistics in any CTRW

-* Generate_random_barrier_model.py - Creates the input files of pathman.py for a mutlidimensional RBM
+* Generate_lattice.py              - Generates input files for a simple N-dimensional square lattice lattice to be analyzed by pathman.py

-* Generate_lattice.py              - Creates the input files of pathman.py for a general lattice
+* Generate_random_barrier_model.py - Generates input files for an N-dimensional random barrier model (RBM) on a square lattice to be analyzed by pathman.py

-* RBM_plot_states_prop.py          - Uses the output of pathman.py for a 2-dimensional RBM and displays various properties
+* RBM_plot_states_prop.py          - Makes a few simple plots of path statistics for the 2-dimensional RBM

-Examples of each of the input and output files for these four scripts are found above with the title "2D_ran_barr_lattice"
+* RBM_example                      - Contains example input and output files for a 2-dimensional RBM

-# Input for pathman.py:
+# Usage for pathman.py:

+This is the main script that calculates path statistics for a CTRW on any discrete network of states.
+To bring up a list of all command line options for pathman.py, type

-Note: A description of all commandline options are provided in the help menu: python pathman.py --help
+    python pathman.py --help

+This script requires two input files.
+The first defines the network of states and the CTRW.
+In the example, this has the extension ".network".
+It is easiest to explain by example.
+Consider a 1D lattice of length 5, where rates of jumping between neighboring states are all equal.
+The network file would be

+    # State name    Outgoing jump weights   Waiting time moments    State functions
+    1               2,1.0                   1.0,2.0,6.0,24.0        1
+    2               1,1.0;3,1.0             0.5,0.5,0.75,1.5        2
+    3               2,1.0;4,1.0             0.5,0.5,0.75,1.5        3
+    4               3,1.0;5,1.0             0.5,0.5,0.75,1.5        4
+    5               4,1.0;6,1.0             0.5,0.5,0.75,1.5        5
+    6               5,1.0;7,1.0             0.5,0.5,0.75,1.5        6
+    7               6,1.0;8,1.0             0.5,0.5,0.75,1.5        7
+    8               7,1.0;9,1.0             0.5,0.5,0.75,1.5        8
+    9               8,1.0;10,1.0            0.5,0.5,0.75,1.5        9
+    10              9,1.0                   1.0,2.0,6.0,24.0        10

+Each line corresponds to a single state in the network.
+The first entry in the line shows the state's name (represented by a string without whitespace).
+The second entry shows the outgoing jump weights, listing each jump according to the destination state and its corresponding weight separated by a comma.
+Different jumps are separated by semicolons.
+Note that the weights do not have to be normalized to 1 (the script will do this automatically), but they must be nonnegative.
+The third entry lists the waiting time moments for that state, separated by columns.
+The first waiting time moment is assumed to be the mean (since the zeroth moment is always 1).
+Finally, the fourth column, which is optional, lists any state functions to average over path lengths.
+You can list as many values of the state function as you want for each state (separated by commas), but you must list the same number for each state.

 * boundary conditions file (file extension .bc), file contents: